Latest News

 Silver sets new record for silver; gold heads to fourth consecutive monthly gain

-INVESTORS FOCUSED UPON FED Bart Melek is global head of commodity strategies at TD Securities.
-He said that some investors are returning to gold because they believe the Federal Reserve will cut rates.
+INVESTORS ARE FOCUSED UPON THE FED Bart Melek is the global head of commodity strategies at TD Securities.
+He said that some investors are returning to gold because they believe rates will be cut by the Federal Reserve.

-Gold does well in environments with low interest rates.
-Recent dovish comments from Fed Governor Christopher Waller, New York Fed president John Williams and softer economic data after the recent U.S. Government shutdown have increased expectations that the central banks will reduce rates next month.
+The recent dovish comments from Fed Governor Christopher Waller, and New York Fed president John Williams, coupled with the softer economic data after the recent U.S. Government shutdown, has strengthened expectations that central bank rates will be cut next month.

 The traders now see 87% of a chance that the rate will be cut in December.
 This is up from 50% just last week.